The perfect way to enjoy Beechworth’s superb gravel riding

 This half day guided ride is a great introduction to the landscapes, food producers and gravel terrain between Beechworth and Stanley.
 It begins with a punchy little climb up to the fascinating Mayday Hills Asylum before crossing Stanley Road and following Pipeline Track to Lake Kerferd and Stanley village.
 After an optional climb up the easy part of Lady Newton Drive to Murmungee Lookout (worth it) we’ll stop for morning tea, then head through native bushland and pine plantations before ending the ride with a smooth tarmac descent back into town, where pizza and beer awaits at Bridge Road Brewers.

-Burnsy’s Waterfalls Loop – Full Day Beechworth Gravel Package
+Burnsy’s Waterfalls Loop – Full Day Beechworth Guided Gravel Tour

 Rating: Blue (requires a good level of fitness, endurance and bike handling)

 Ride the roads less travelled and take on this full day privately guided adventure in the historic hills and valleys of Mount Pilot National Park between Beechworth and Eldorado.
 You and your Gravelmob guide will ride gravel through landscapes from the region’s 19th century gold rush, face challenges on the climbs and descents, take in some hidden waterfalls and breathe in the fresh high country air … and you’ll hardly see a car all day.